anaconda/anaconda-client/doc/channel_notices.md

 Prompts for confirmation unless `--force` is passed.

-### `published` — public view (what conda clients see)
+### `published` — conda client view

 ```bash
 anaconda channel notice published user
 ```

-No authentication required.
-Returns published, non-expired notices only.
+Fetches `GET /{channel}/notices.json` (no authentication).
+On `api.anaconda.org`, this uses `conda.anaconda.org`; on other configured sites it uses the same domain as your API.
+Returns published notices only; may include expired entries (conda filters client-side).
+Returns an empty result when the endpoint responds with 404 (no published notices).

 ## Interactive create